Autonomous quantum machines and the finite sized Quasi-Ideal clock: Discussion and Outlook

-Whenever the initial clock state is energy or time squeezed, the error terms $\varepsilon_c$, $\varepsilon_v$ still maintain their linear scaling with time, but lose their exponential decay in clock dimension.
-Moreover, it is now exponential decay in $d^\eta$, $0<\eta<1$, with decreasing $\eta$ as squeezing in time or energy is increased.
-We conjecture that the exponential decay of $\varepsilon_c$ in the clock dimension is the best possible scaling with clock dimension which holds for all times in one time period $[0,T_0]$.
-Such a fundamental limitation, will have direct implications for how much work can be embezzled from the clock when it implements a unitary in the framework of \cite{second}.
+Our results have so far been framed in terms of the dimension of the clock.
+However, since the clock has a Hamiltonian of equally spaced energy levels, the energy of the clock is linear in its dimension.
+Thus all of our results are also statements on the efficacy of the clock w.r.t. the energy of the state.
+In particular, this implies that the back-reaction on the clock is exponentially small in its mean energy.\Mspace

 The second question of interest is how does the mean energy of the initial state of the clock effect the errors induced by finite size?
 From the energy-time uncertainty relation \cite{time_energy_PBusch}, and indeed the idealised clock, one might expect the larger the mean energy of the state, the better it performs.
-Contrarily, we find that errors maintain the same exponential decay in $d^\eta$ with $\eta=1$ reserved for symmetric states, but now with a smaller prefactor, -- one has to replace the $\pi/4$ in Eq. \eqref{eq:result 1 main text} with a factor which approaches zero as the mean energy of the initial clock state approaches either end of the spectrum of $\hat H_c$.
-This suggests that, when the dimension is finite, it is the \textit{dimension} itself, rather than the energy of the state, as suggested by the energy-time uncertainty relation \cite{time_energy_PBusch}, which is the resource for improving the accuracy of a clock.\\
+Contrarily, we find that errors maintain the same exponential decay in $d^\eta$ with $\eta=1$ reserved for symmetric states, but now with a smaller prefactor | one has to replace the $\pi/4$ in Eq. \eqref{eq:result 1 main text} with a factor which approaches zero as the mean energy of the initial clock state approaches either end of the spectrum of $\hat H_c$.
+This suggests that, when the dimension is finite, it is the \textit{dimension} itself, rather than the energy of the state, as suggested by the energy-time uncertainty relation \cite{time_energy_PBusch}, which is the resource for improving the accuracy of a clock.\Mspace

-On another level, by demonstrating that up to small errors, the three core paradigms in quantum control, -- the unitary (Eq. \eqref{eq:rho initial final}), the time dependent Hamiltonian (Eq. \eqref{eq:t dependent ham}), and time independent control (Eq. \eqref{eq:q-auto contrl trace bound}), are all equivalent up to small errors, our results represent a unification of the three paradigms.
-The implications of this are not only of a foundational nature, but also practical, since it implies that one can numerically simulate a time dependent Hamiltonian on $\mathcal{H}_s$, while being re-assured that in actual fact, the results of the simulation are equivalent to simulating a time independent Hamiltonian on the larger Hilbert space $\mathcal{H}_s\otimes\mathcal{H}_c$, which would be numerically intractable due to the increased dimension.\\